Diamondbacks vs. Mariners: Betting Trends, Records ATS, Home/Road Splits

 Diamondbacks Betting Records & Stats

-- Bookmakers have implied with the moneyline set for this matchup that the Diamondbacks have a 48.8% chance of pulling out a win.
+- The moneyline set for this matchup implies the Diamondbacks have a 50% chance of walking away with the win.

-- Arizona and its opponents have hit the over in 47 of its 104 games with a total this season.
+- Arizona's games have gone over the total in 47 of its 105 chances.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!